yiwan330445/rcc/templates/extended/README.md

 Give the task name and startup commands in `robot.yaml` with some additional configuration.
 See [Docs](https://robocorp.com/docs/setup/robot-structure#robot-configuration-file-robot-yaml) for more.

 Put all the robot dependencies in `conda.yaml`.
-Robocorp App (and rcc) uses [Conda](https://docs.conda.io) for managing the execution environment.
+Robocorp tools (and rcc) uses [Conda](https://docs.conda.io) for managing the execution environment.
 For development you can also install packages manually with `pip`.

 ### Additional documentation
 See [Robocorp Docs](https://robocorp.com/docs/) for more documentation.